neural-control-and-computation-lab/JARVIS-TriggerFirmware/README.md

        reg add "HKLM\SYSTEM\CurrentControlSet\Control\FileSystem" /v LongPathsEnabled /t REG_DWORD /d 1

+## Analog Input Logging

+The firmware automatically streams analog readings from pin A0 at 100 Hz whenever camera trigger pulses are active.
+To record this data, run the included Python logger alongside your acquisition:

+    pip install pyserial cobs
+    python tool_analog_logger.py --port /dev/ttyACM0 --output analog_log.csv

+The logger passively listens on the serial port and writes a CSV with columns: `timestamp_us`, `pulse_id`, `analog_value`.
+Press Ctrl+C to stop.
+No changes to your existing acquisition workflow are needed — just run the logger in a separate terminal.

 ## Raspberry Pi Pico:
 If you encounter a error regarding missing `libhidapi-hidraw0` install it with: